 Taking a multivitamin/mineral on a daily basis seems to be the most common supplement.
 Whilst this is not harmful and can be very helpful to people who are struggling to eat a balanced diet, it also shouldn’t be necessary for most people.
 A healthy person should be able to get everything they need from food.
 The benefits of eating a well balanced diet instead of using supplements are huge.
 If we think about fruit and vegetables alone there is research linking eating these colourful foods to a reduction in blood pressure, cancer risk, heart disease, stroke and diabetes.
 Your multivitamin isn’t going to do all that.
 Plus lets face it food just tastes a lot better than a pill.

 For some people supplements are a definate yes.
 Before and in the first 12 weeks of pregnancy 400mcg folic acid is proven to reduce the incidence of neural tube defects.
-People at risk of osteoporosis should take calcium and vitamin D. Some vegetarians may need a B12 boost.
+People at risk of osteoporosis should take calcium and vitamin D. In fact the whole UK population is recommended to take a Vit D supplement of 10 mcg/day.
+Some vegetarians may need a B12 boost.
+If you have low iron then iron supplements can helpf ro at time.
+These are all specific conditions.
 Anyone with a deficiency may need a supplement to help out for while and there are numerous people who can’t get everything they need from food for various reasons so need a supplement.
 In my eating disorder job I often recommend clients take a supplement whilst they rebuild their eating.

-Until the research comes in, if you can, try to get as much goodness as possible from your food:
+Until the research comes in, if you can, try to get as much goodness as possible from your food and take a Vit D supplement, especially in those winter months.

 - Over 5 portions of fruit and veggies a day (preferably over 7).